mbta/gtfs-documentation/reference/gtfs-realtime.md

 | Value              | Description                                        |
 | ------------------ | -------------------------------------------------- |
-| `AB` | The end of the car with the pantograph connector is facing in the direction of movement
+| `AB` | The "A" end of the car (with the pantograph connector) is facing in the direction of movement
-| `BA` | The end of the car without the pantograph connector is facing in the direction of movement
+| `BA` | The "B" end of the car (end without the pantograph connector) is facing in the direction of movement

 ## Occupancy data